9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ## Working with row data

-We\'ve mentioned repeatedly that we are taking a single row from our image.
-Here\'s how.
+We've mentioned repeatedly that we are taking a single row from our image.
+Here's how.

 :::: captioned-content
 ::: caption